LapTQ/hello-cpp/summaries/do-and-dont.md

 * ✅ Exception: when you need to exit a nested loop.

+## Pseudo-random number generation

+* 👍 For most applications, Mersenne Twister is fine.
+However, by modern PRNG standards, Mersenne Twister is a bit outdated.
+* ✅ For highest/fastest quality random results, consider:
+    * The Xoshiro family and Wyrand for non-cryptographic PRNGs.
+    * The Chacha family for cryptographic (non-predictable) PRNGs.

 ## Namespaces

 * ✅ Naming convention: Company or org :: project or library :: module (e.g. `Foosoft::Foologger::Lang`)